dsohk/neuvector-multicluster-security-workshop/docs/02-neuvector-behavioral-learning.md

 ![Cluster1-NeuVector-Network-Activity-Filter-Applicationpod-Details](../images/Cluster1-NeuVector-Network-Activity-Filter-Applicationpod-Details.png)

 3. Click on NeuVector > Policy > Groups > Filter `eshop` .
 NeuVector will present all the pods which are spun up by the micro services application in the namespace `eshop-demo`.
-We will see all the Services within the namespace & the Policy Mode which they are in & other information.
-NeuVector default mode is Discover.
-NeuVector prefix the services with nv.container-name which you can easily notice in the sample image below.
+We will see all the Services within the namespace, its modes etc. NeuVector prefix the services with nv.container-name which you can easily notice in the sample image below.

 ![Cluster1-Policy-Groups-Filter-eshop](../images/Cluster1-Policy-Groups-Filter-eshop.PNG)